 Tara Singh Carlson joined Putnam in 2014.
 Her focus is on women’s fiction that hits that sweet spot between commercial and literary, including historical fiction, contemporary women’s stories that are either wildly entertaining or filled with heart, and psychological suspense.
 Prior to Putnam, Tara was Editor at Penguin Books, where she edited The Silent Wife by A.S.A.
 Harrison, which spent more than three months on the New York Times bestseller list and has sold more than half a million copies, the Edgar Award-winning The Wicked Girls by Alex Marwood, and New York Times bestseller The House at Tyneford by Natasha Solomons.
-She has worked with celebrated and bestselling authors Sebastian Barry, Andrea Camilleri, J. M. Coetzee, Blaine Harden, Joanne Harris, Craig Johnson, Nuala O’Connor, Theresa Rebeck, Sir Ken Robinson, William Trevor, Sara Weinman, Naomi Wood, and Mo Yan, among others.
+She has worked with celebrated and bestselling authors Sebastian Barry, Andrea Camilleri, J. M. Coetzee, Blaine Harden, Joanne Harris, L.S.
+Hilton, Craig Johnson, Nuala O’Connor, Theresa Rebeck, Sir Ken Robinson, Jill Santopolo, Shanthi Sekaran, Sara Weinman, and Naomi Wood, among others.

 Sara Minnich joined Putnam in 2008 as the assistant to Neil Nyren, and in 2016 was promoted to Senior Editor.
 Her fiction acquisitions include ITW Thriller Award-winner Bull Mountain by Brian Panowich, The Drifter by Nick Petrie, and The Second Life of Nick Mason by award-winning, bestselling author Steve Hamilton (The Second Life of Nick Mason).
 In non-fiction, she’s worked on memoirs such as They Left Us Everything by Plum Johnson and The Good Shufu by Tracy Slater.
 Among her other acclaimed authors are #1 New York Times-bestseller Stuart Woods and New York Times-bestseller Felix Francis.
 Sara’s interests in fiction include contemporary and historical fiction, mysteries, and thrillers, generally all with an upmarket bent.
 In non-fiction she’s looking for narrative history, memoir, reportage, popular science, travel writing, and current events.